Upper School (Classes 9 - 12)

 Our Upper School goes from Class 9 to Class 12.

 Our programme delivers a full Waldorf curriculum supported by the Certificate of Steiner Education (NZCSE), which, at Level 3, allows students to apply for university through UCAS.

-The programme will allow students to explore subjects independently and in depth, becoming increasingly specialised as they enter Classes 11 and 12, with extension areas in their preferred subjects.
+The programme allows students to explore subjects independently and in depth, becoming increasingly specialised as they enter Classes 11 and 12, with extension areas in their preferred subjects.

 We would like to invite you to join with us on this exciting journey towards a meaningful education, that seeks to prepare students for a future filled with confidence and interest in the world.

-During the four Upper school years (Classes 9-12) at the school, specialists in specific subject areas continue to guide the students’ education.
-The curriculum is delivered through Main lessons, and increasingly as the students progress, student options are delivered in small seminars and workshops allowing for independent study and research guided by specialist mentor teachers.
+During the four Upper School years (Classes 9-12) at the school, subject area specialists continue to guide the students’ education.
+The curriculum is delivered through Main Lessons, and increasingly as the students progress, student options are delivered in small seminars and workshops allowing for independent study and research guided by specialist mentor teachers.

 Each student's moral relationship to the world and his or her objective understanding of and connection to the world and sense of inquiry is of primary importance.